NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 --quat-norm-weight <double (default: 1.0)>
     How much weight to give to the constraint that the norm of each quaternion must be 1.
+It is implicitly assumed in the solver that the quaternion norm does not deviate much from 1, so, this should be kept positive.

 --rotation-weight <double (default: 0.0)>
     A higher weight will penalize more deviations from the original camera orientations.
+This adds to the cost function the per-coordinate differences between initial and optimized normalized camera quaternions, multiplied by this weight, and then squared.
+No robust threshold is used to attenuate this term.
+    See also :numref:`jitter_camera`.

 --translation-weight <double (default: 0.0)>
     A higher weight will penalize more deviations from the original camera positions.
+This adds to the cost function the per-coordinate differences between initial and optimized camera positions, multiplied by this weight, and then squared.
+No robust threshold is used to attenuate this term.
+See also :numref:`jitter_camera`.

 --reference-dem <string>
     If specified, constrain every ground point where rays from